 - Build a little trust

-- Show how the customer belongs, and they say, “this is for me.”
+- Give the customer a sense of beginning to say, “This is for me.”

 They are not there to show: